OlaKalenSMHI/sadcp-sta-processing/README.md

 - bottom-track depth
 - sidelobe interference near the bottom

-Instrument-specific settings are used for the WH600 and OS150.
+The instrument family and nominal frequency are detected automatically from the STA file.
+Instrument-family-specific QC settings are then applied for WorkHorse and Ocean Surveyor data.

 The automatic QC is intended as a first-level screening.
 The resulting figures should always be visually inspected.